Variational approach to the two-dimensional Bose polaron: Polaron Properties

 \subsection{Polaron Energy}

-In Fig.~\ref{fig:energy}(a), we display the polaron energy obtained from solving the coupled integral equations involving two- and three-body correlations with $\mu = 0$ (corresponding to taking the limit of a non-interacting BEC, i.e., $a_{\mathrm B}\to0^+$).
+In Fig.~\ref{fig:energy}(a), we display the polaron energy with $\mu = 0$ (corresponding to taking the limit of a non-interacting BEC, i.e., $a_{\mathrm B}\to0^+$).
 Similarly to the 3D polaron, we observe two branches: the ground-state attractive branch and the metastable repulsive branch.
+As discussed in Appendix~\ref{appx: couped integral equations}, the polaron energy in the case of two- and three-body correlations is obtained by solving the coupled integral equations in Eq.~\eqref{eq:coupled integral equations}, while the attractive polaron energy incorporating four-body correlations is instead obtained from the reduced coupled equations in Eq.~\eqref{eq:reduced coupled equations}.
+These two approaches are completely equivalent.

 We first consider the attractive branch.
-In the weak-coupling regime where the size of the bound state greatly exceeds the interparticle spacing, $\ln({\sqrt{n_{0}}a_{\text{2D}}}) \gg 1$, we observe that our variational results from both two- and three-body correlations are in excellent agreement with both QMC~\cite{Ardila2020} and perturbation theory~\cite{Pastukhov2018-2} (which were both calculated at $\mu=0.136 n_0/m$).
-With increasing coupling strength, our variational results obtained from two- and three-body correlations begin to deviate, as multi-body correlations become more important.
-However, even in the strong-coupling regime where $a_{\mathrm B}\sim n_0^{-1/2}$, our variational results from three-body correlations are still in good agreement with QMC, which is reminiscent of the case for the 3D Bose polaron \cite{Yoshida2018PRX,Field2020,Levinsen2021}.
-In this regime, our variational results lie slightly above QMC, and near-perfect agreement could likely be fixed by including four-body correlations in the variational ansatz as in 3D~\cite{Yoshida2018PRX}.
+In the weak-coupling regime where the size of the bound state greatly exceeds the interparticle spacing, $\ln({\sqrt{n_{0}}a_{\text{2D}}}) \gg 1$, we observe that our variational results from two-, three- and four-body correlations are in excellent agreement with both QMC~\cite{Ardila2020} and perturbation theory~\cite{Pastukhov2018b} (which were both calculated at $\mu=0.136 n_0/m$).
+Our variational results begin to deviate with increasing coupling strength, as multi-body correlations become more important.
+However, even in the strong-coupling regime where $a_{\mathrm{2D}}\sim n_0^{-1/2}$, our variational results from four-body correlations are still in good agreement with QMC, which is reminiscent of the case for the 3D Bose polaron \cite{Yoshida2018PRX,Field2020,Levinsen2021}.